J-C-S-V/readme-template/README.md

 # 📖 About the project <a name="about-project"></a>

-This project is a web application that focuses on rocket reservations and mission management.
-It allows users to reserve rockets for upcoming missions and provides a comprehensive overview of mission details.
-The application is built using React.js and Redux for state management.
+This project is a metronome web application designed to help users maintain consistent rhythm and tempo through an intuitive and minimalistic metronome interface.
+It allows users to set beats per minute (BPM).
+The application is built using vanilla JavaScript.

-In order to provide up-to-date and relevant information to the users, this SPA integrates with the SpaceX API.
-By leveraging the SpaceX API, the application can fetch data related to space missions, rocket launches, astronauts, and more.
-This integration allows users to explore the latest launches, upcoming missions, and historical information about SpaceX's activities directly within the application.
+To ensure a responsive and accurate user experience, a smoke test was conducted, making sure the tempo shown on the interface matched the expected BPM.
+It offers both visual and auditory cues for beats.

+This project is a Single Page Application (SPA), utilizing modern web technologies to deliver a smooth and interactive experience.
+With client-side rendering, the app provides real-time feedback and settings adjustments without the need for page reloads, allowing users to focus entirely on their rhythm training.

 ## 🛠 Built with <a name="built-with"></a>